mj0nez/DocServer/README.md

 # DocServer

-A simple static file server to host your documentation created with mkdocs
+A simple static file server with object storage backend to host your documentation created with mkdocs.